Easy Buns Recipe: Homemade Breadmaker (No-Knead) Hamburger Buns

 The main advantage to making your own hamburger buns is that you control the ingredients.
 If you want to substitute some wheat flour for white, you can!
 If you want to substitute vegetable oil for the butter, you can!
 If you want to sprinkle sesame seeds or poppy seeds to the top, you can!
 A secondary advantage is that homemade tastes so good!

-In contrast, the main advantage to buying pre-made hamburger buns is convenience.
+In contrast, the main advantage of buying pre-made hamburger buns is convenience.
 Simply drive to store, place buns in cart, check out, drive home.
-A secondary advantage is that they are a little less expensive than homemade, if you purchase the least expensive kind you can find, a bag of eight costs about a dollar or about $0.13 per bun.
+A secondary advantage is that they are a little less expensive than homemade.

 Using generic ingredients it costs about $1.37 for six buns or about $0.23 per bun!

-Is It Cheaper To Make Your Own Hamburger Buns?
+Is It Cheaper To Make Your Own Buns?

 When I first started making my own buns, I was curious about this as well.
 So, I decided to do the math.
 Here's what I found: